OhGreat/ES_adversarial_attacks_library/README.md

 ## Installation
 To use the repository a `Python 3` environment is required.
-Using Anaconda is recommended.
-After creating an anaconda environment you can use the following commands to install the required packages:
+The repository has been tested with `Python 3.10.4`.
+Using a virtual environment is recommended.
+After creating a virtual environment you can use the following commands to install the required packages:

 Optional: follow the Pytorch instructions <a href="https://pytorch.org/">here</a> to install the GPU version.